 Crucial river wall repair work for the iconic Battersea Power Station project.

-Thomann-Hanry® tackled Buddleia-infested flood defences at landmark Battersea Power Station project.
+Thomann-Hanry® tackled Buddleia-infested flood defences and river walls brickwork restoration at landmark Battersea Power Station project.

 With our clients’ interest in sites of historic importance, we’re delighted to report on a prestigious and high profile new project that Thomann-Hanry® are proud to lead.